Thomas Farnolls Pritchard

-Thomas Farnolls Pritchard (also known as Farnolls Pritchard; baptised 11 May 1723 – died 23 December 1777) was an English architect and interior decorator who is best remembered for his design of the first cast-iron bridge in the world.
+Thomas Farnolls Pritchard (also known as Farnolls Pritchard; baptised 11 May 1723 – 23 December 1777) was an English architect and interior decorator who is best remembered for his design of the first cast-iron bridge in the world.

 Biography

 Pritchard was born in Shrewsbury, Shropshire, and baptised in St Julian's Church, Shrewsbury on 11 May 1723.
 His father was a joiner.
 Thomas also trained as a joiner, but then developed a professional practice as an architect and interior designer.
 He specialised in the design of chimney-pieces and other items of interior decoration, and in funerary monuments.